-I’ve been meaning to write this post for a long time, practically since the beginning of 2014.
-In this particularly long-winded opinion piece, I’ll be addressing ten common tropes or memes employed by writers and publishers when dealing with modern Russia that probably shouldn’t be used.
-Some are borne of cultural stereotypes and stuff left over from the Soviet Union.
+I have been meaning to write this post for a long time, practically since the beginning of 2014.
+In this particularly long-winded opinion piece, I will address ten common tropes or memes employed by writers and publishers when dealing with modern Russia that probably should not be used.
+Some are borne of cultural stereotypes left over from the Cold War.
 Others are borne of mainstream thinking about contemporary Russia.
 All of them annoy me, and you might find some of them annoying too.
 So without further ado, here are the 7(+3) Deadly Sins of writing Russia books.

 #1: Using faux-cyrillic.

 Both writers and publishers are guilty of this.
-While using faux-cyrillic may have the benefit of instant recognition (show anyone that ‘backwards r’ and they’ll know the book’s about Russia), some of us (actually, 160 million+ of us) can actually read Russian.
+While using faux-cyrillic may have the benefit of instant recognition (show anyone that ‘backwards r’ and they will instantly recognize a book about Russia), some of us (160 million+ of us) can actually read Russian.
 At best, it can make your book look cheesy; at worst, it can make your book look completely unreadable.

 #2: Coloring everything red and yellow

 What?
 You mean to tell me you thought Russia was still flying the red-and-yellow flag of the USSR?
 Writers/publishers, do you watch the news?
-Surely you’ve seen the red, white, and blue Russian flag being held by a demonstrator; in an infographic; or on display behind Putin as he gives a speech?
-At the least, you could look up the flag on Google before designing the book cover.
+Surely you hae seen the red, white, and blue Russian flag being held by a demonstrator; in an infographic; or on display behind Putin as he gives a speech?
+You could at least Google the flag before designing the book cover.

 #3: Whitewashing the 90s/Gorby/Yeltsin

-A popular part of mainstream thinking on Russia is that the 1980s and 1990s were bright periods in Russia’s history because of the “great progress toward democracy” that was made during those decades.
-Perhaps they were bright periods for the entrepreneurial class, but take a look at the effects of “democratic” reforms and shock therapy on the average Russian, and you will likely get a very different picture.
+A popular meme of mainstream thinking about Russia is that the 1980s and 1990s were bright periods in Russia’s history because of the “great progress toward democracy” made during those decades.
+Perhaps they were bright periods for the entrepreneurial class, but take a look at the effects of “democratic” reforms and shock therapy on the average Russian and you will likely get a different picture.
 The 90s in Russia, like transitional periods in general, were rough.
 And Boris Yeltsin remains one of the most unpopular Russian leaders of all time–more unpopular than Stalin and Lenin.

 #4: Putin fixation

 The fixation on and demonization of Russian president Vladimir Putin has reached fever pitch since 2014, it seems.
 In both articles and books, it’s all Putin, Putin, Putin.
-Putin’s jailing his opponents and weaponizing…everything, really.
-Putin’s eyeing up the Baltics.
-Putin’s the richest man in Europe.
-Putin’s sleeping with this Olympic gymnast, he’s showing off his muscles in that photo-op, he’s fending off impending overthrow by those ministers.
-Putin’s a thuggish, kleptocratic KGB communazi czar.
-It doesn’t stop there.
-There’s a long line of pundits, analysts, and even academics who “personalize” Russian domestic and foreign policymaking.
-They assert that everything that happens in Russia is because of Putin’s whims and mood: he is the world’s greatest micromanager, sitting in the Kremlin interfering with every aspect of the daily lives of his 145 million
+Putin is jailing his opponents and weaponizing…everything, really.
+Putin is eyeing up the Baltics.
+Putin is the richest man in Europe.
+Putin is sleeping with this Olympic gymnast, showing off his muscles in that photo-op, fending off impending overthrow by his own ministers.
+Putin’s a thuggish kleptocratic KGB communazi czar, etc. There is a long line of pundits, analysts, and even academics who “personalize” Russian domestic and foreign policymaking.
+They assert that everything happens in Russia because of Putin’s whims and mood: he is the world’s greatest micromanager, sitting in the Kremlin interfering with every aspect of the daily lives of his 145 million

-I think I know who’s really in the thrall of the “personality cult”.
+I think I know who truly is in the thrall of the “personality cult”.

 Unfortunately for those trying to capitalize on the “Big Bad Vlad” meme, it may be more “Russia’s Putin” than “Putin’s Russia”.
-I’m not even going to address the aforementioned rumors precisely because they’re just rumors, backed by little concrete evidence.
+The aforementioned rumors are not worth addressing precisely because they are just rumors, backed by little concrete evidence.
 While presidential power in Russia is substantial, Putin is constrained by the bureaucracy and must moderate between different group interests within the government.
-And while it’s fair to call power in Russia personalized, Putin did not come up with the idea to annex the Crimea, crack down on opposition or create the National Guard over his bowl of breakfast kasha one morning.
+And while it is fair to call power in Russia personalized, Putin did not come up with the idea to annex the Crimea, crack down on opposition or create the National Guard over his bowl of breakfast kasha one morning.

 Other Putin memes:

 - Comparing Putin with Hitler.
 I should probably give you fair warning that argumentum ad hitlerum is a logical fallacy and makes one’s argument incredibly weak.
-If you’re going to do a hatchet job, do it properly.
-But attacking the person, rather than his policies or actions, doesn’t make your argument a sound one.
+If you are going to do a hatchet job, do it properly.
+But attacking the person, rather than his policies or actions, does not make your argument a sound one.
 Has Putin conducted ethnic cleansing and killed six million of his own people?
 Is he trying to invade other countries to claim more land for Russia?
 Is he really a bonafide fascist dictator?
-If there is even a shadow of reasonable doubt, then you probably shouldn’t be using the Putler analogy.
+If there is even a shadow of reasonable doubt, then you probably should not be using the Putler analogy.

 - Comparing Putin with Stalin.
 Ditto, only with Stalin-y characteristics.

-- Conversely, treating Putin as if he’s the best thing to ever happen to Russia.
-He’s not.
+- Conversely, treating Putin as if he is the best thing to ever happen to Russia.
+He is not.
 Every statesman has strengths and serious flaws.

 - Shirtless Putin photos.
 Enough is enough.
 That iconic photo of shirtless Putin on horseback was part of a single photo set taken on a single trip to Tuva in 2007.
 It never happened again.
-Yet it captivated us in the West and since then it’s been hard to think of any other visual depiction of the Russian leader.
-Or perhaps we just created the myth that shirtless Putin with a rifle on horseback is how he’s regularly presented to the Russian public, and then started to believe our own nonsense.
+Yet it captivated us in the West and since then it has been hard to think of any other visual depiction of the Russian leader.
+Or perhaps we just imagined that Putin is regulary presented as shirtless with a rifle on horseback to the Russian public, and then started to believe our own nonsense.
 Either way, unless you are writing specifically about Putin’s role as a celebrity or cultural icon – or even better, about the PR stunts themselves – better leave the pec pics out of your book.

-In conclusion, my advice is not to buy into the Putin craze.
+In conclusion, do not buy into the Putin craze.
 There are more factors shaping Russia than just the personality of Putin, and they deserve to be written about too.

 #5: Putting hammer and sickle everywhere

-This is totally fine if you’re writing about the USSR.
-But my guess is, you’re not.
+This is totally fine if you are writing about the USSR.
+But my guess is, you are not.